how-toFebruary 1, 2025by Carmanji· 5 min read

 This is the most important question for any prospective buyer, and the answer is nuanced.

 State laws vary significantly.
 Some states allow kei trucks to be titled, registered, and driven on public roads with no restrictions.
-Others limit them to off-road use only or restrict them to roads with speed limits under 35 or 55 mph.
+Others limit them to off road use only or restrict them to roads with speed limits under 35 or 55 mph.
 A handful of states have made registration difficult or impossible.

-States that are generally kei-truck-friendly include: Alabama, Arkansas, Georgia, Indiana, Kansas, Louisiana, Maine, Mississippi, Missouri, Montana, New Hampshire, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, and Wyoming.
+States that are generally kei truck friendly include: Alabama, Arkansas, Georgia, Indiana, Kansas, Louisiana, Maine, Mississippi, Missouri, Montana, New Hampshire, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, and Wyoming.

 Always check your specific state's current regulations before purchasing.
-Use our state-by-state legality guide for the latest information.
+Use our state by state legality guide for the latest information.
 Laws are changing rapidly as kei trucks grow in popularity, and some states are actively working to clarify or liberalize their registration rules.

 Is a Kei Truck Right for You?